What Happened to Skip-It? The Ankle Toy That Owned the 90s

 - competition

-- a score to chase
+- a personal score to chase

 What Happened to Skip-It?

-1. Kids started spending more time indoors
+1. Kids spent more time indoors

-3. Tiger and later Hasbro had other priorities
+3. Tiger and later Hasbro focused elsewhere

-4. It slowly became a nostalgia toy
+4. It graduated to nostalgia

 Did Skip-It Ever Come Back?